 How do I get the paper form so I can mail in the background check request form?

-Download form by clicking here Volunteer State Background Check form.
+Download form by clicking here Volunteer Background Check Request form.

 How do I sign up for FBI background checks and get fingerprint cards?